Langlands parameters of quivers in the Sato Grassmannian: Introduction

-These two examples naturally lead to the study of what we call quivers in the Sato Grassmannian.
-See the work of Adler-Morozov-Shiota-van Moerbeke \cite{AMSM} for another generalization of the Kac-Schwarz operators.
-To motivate our definitions we describe, following \cite{ABS}, the special case of Grassmannian quiver relevant for the UMM. \begin{defi} Fix an indeterminate $z$ and let $Gr$ denote the big cell of the index zero part of the Sato Grassmannian: It consists of complex subspaces of $\CC(\!(1/z)\!)$ whose projection to $\CC[z]$ is an isomorphism. \end{defi} It is known, see for example the work of Anagnostopoulos-Bowick-Schwarz \cite{ABS}, that the UMM partition function satisfies
+Fix an indeterminate $z$ and let $Gr$ denote the big cell of the index zero part of the Sato Grassmannian: It consists of complex subspaces of $\CC(\!(1/z)\!)$ whose projection to $\CC[z]$ is an isomorphism. \begin{defi} Fix an integer $n \ge 1$.
+A quiver in the Sato Grassmannian denotes a collection of operators